By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Sea Hell hot spring in Beppu, Japan

 The longest and most established cultural interaction with hot springs originates in Japan.
-There are written records from as far back as the 6th century of "onsen," the Japanese word for hot spring bath.
-The country's plentiful volcanic action powers most onsens in Japan.
-It's said that people may have started initially gathering around onsens to hunt the animals that came to drink from the pools.
+Written records of "onsen," the Japanese word for hot spring bath, date back to the early 8th century.
+The country's plentiful volcanic activity powers most onsens in Japan.
+It's said that people may have initially gathered around onsens to hunt the animals that came to drink from the pools.
 Today, onsens are well known for their healing properties and are enjoyed daily by all citizens at public and private bathhouses.

-Every open-air hot spring in Japan is a picturesque marvel worth a visit.
+Every open-air hot spring in Japan is a picturesque marvel, making it a captivating cruise destination.
 And if you can't find time, most of the traditional "ryokan" hotels will have their own baths for you to enjoy free of charge.

 Landscape view of Colca Canyon.
 South America